Trezarex/RealTimeRides/README.md

-## Smart City Data-Engineering Project
+## Real Time Rides Data-Engineering Project
 Get all the details about the vehicle while travelling from destination to source in realtime

 ## System Architecture